AutoScheduleJS/org/ROLES.md

 ## Finance & Economy - support
 Controls cash flows.
 Find way to optimize spending.
 Search new incomes.
 Set budget

-## Life Explorator
-Search to live new human experiences, to meet new people, try new things...
-Try to decrease fear of the unknow, fear of rejection, and other fears

-## Product Designer - craft
-This is a combination of UX/UI/PO.
-Step in all projects

 ## Sales & Marketing - support
 Ensure products meet their users
 Handle personal reputation

-## Software Engineer - craft
-Self-explinatory.
-This is my main craft

 ## The Manager - support
 Ensure every roles have enough time to be usefull and on the page